Jmmolar/Jmmolar/README.md

 ## Hi there 👋

+NAME:
-NAME: John Michael Molar
+John Michael Molar

+EDUCATION:
-EDUCATION: Bachelor of Science in Information System (2nd Year student)
+Bachelor of Science in Information System (2nd Year student)

+Certifications:
-Certifications: [SQL and Relational Databases 101] (https://courses.cognitiveclass.ai/certificates/c305e258b2bf4d40974c5246f15ec0ab)
-(DB0101EN, provided by IBM)
+• SQL and Relational Databases 101.
+(DB0101EN, provided by IBM)(https://courses.cognitiveclass.ai/certificates/c305e258b2bf4d40974c5246f15ec0ab)

+SKILLSETS:
-SKILLSETS: Can use excel, word and powerpoint.
+Can use excel, word and powerpoint.

 <!--
 **Jmmolar/Jmmolar** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.